fuse-box/fuse-box/docs/sparky/sparky.md

 The above will basically capture all files in your `src` folder.

-Say you want to capture all `HTML` files in your `src` folder, do the following:
+If you want to capture all `.html` files in your `src` folder:

 ```js
 src('src/**/*.html');
 ```

-or you want to capture all images file formats
+If you want to capture all images file formats:

 ```js
 src('src/**/*.(jpg|png|gif)');
 ```

-Source method also accepts a second parameter to inject some options:
+The `src` method also accepts a second parameter to inject some options.

 ### options.base

 Sets the base path from which the path names will be resolved.

-For example: If we have an `asset` folder, and inside that, a file called `logo.png`...
+If we have an `asset` folder, and inside that, a file called `logo.png` we could copy that file to our `dist` folder like so:

 ```js
 src('./src/assets/*.png')